Lucy Charles-Barclay

-Lucy Charles-Barclay (born 15 September 1993) is an English professional triathlete specialising in the Ironman and 70.3 distances, who is the 2021 World Champion in that discipline.
+Lucy Charles-Barclay (born 15 September 1993) is an English professional triathlete specialising in the Ironman and 70.3 ("half-Ironman") distances.
+She is the 2023 World Ironman champion and the 2021 World Champion in the 70.3 discipline, both under the authority of the World Triathlon Corporation.
+In between, she won the World Triathlon Long Distance Championships in 2022.
+In 2023, she broke the course record for the iconic Kona Ironman course.

 Prior to taking up triathlon, Charles was an elite distance and open water swimmer.
 She attempted to gain selection for the British swimming team for the 2012 Olympic trials in both the pool and open water.
 She was, however, unsuccessful, despite having beaten open water trials winner Keri-anne Payne in the Great North Swim a month previously.
 Charles subsequently made her debut in triathlon in 2014 and went on to win the 18–24 women’s age category at the 2015 Ironman World Championship as an amateur.
 She subsequently turned professional.
-Husband, Reece Barclay is a British professional IronMan triathlete as-well and also coaches Lucy at the professional level.
+Her husband Reece Barclay is a British professional IronMan triathlete as well and also coaches Lucy at the professional level.

 During her first Ironman of 2018, the African Ironman Championship, she set a new personal best time of 8:56:10.
 This beat her previous best from the 2017 Ironman Worlds, where she came in with a time of 8:59:48 and was a runner-up behind Daniela Ryf.

 In 2021, she won the Ironman 70.3 World Championship, finishing over 8 minutes faster than her nearest competitor.

 Early years

 Charles was born north of London, England.
 When Charles was 8 years old, she started swimming.
 A year later she was beating other swimmers that were three or four years older than her.
-She convinced her coaches to let her compete in events such as the 200-meter butterfly.
+She convinced her coaches to let her compete in events such as the 200-metre butterfly.
 By the age of 16 she was a national champion.
 In 2010, there was a test event in which Charles competed, she finished 16th, the top competitor from Great Britain.
 She was 17 at the time and it was her first ever 10K swim.
 The Olympic Games 2012 were hosted in London, and the 10K open-water swim, which is seen as the marathon in swimming, was part of it for the second time.

 For the 2012 Olympics, Charles's biggest competitor was Keri-Anne Payne, who had already won an Olympic silver medal at the open water debut in 2008.
 Although Charles was doing really well on the build up towards the Olympics it wasn’t enough to be selected.
 Britain had only one slot, which went to Payne.
 Charles who was still a teenager at the time was so devastated, that at some point in 2013 she lost the motivation to only keep swimming for the next Olympic opportunity in 2016.